Dementia is not a normal part of ageing

 Remember: Only your local doctor will be able to properly diagnose dementia.

-Did you know: According to Alzheimer’s Australia: On average, symptoms of dementia are noticed by families three years before a proper diagnosis is made.
+Did you know: According to Dementia Australia, on average, symptoms of dementia are noticed by families three years before a proper diagnosis is made.

 Wanted: A cure or prevention

 There is currently no cure for dementia.